 All investments come with some level of risk.
 However, the more investment experience you have, the better you’ll be at managing this risk.
-You need to be confident in your ability to creating and managing your SMSF investment strategy.
-If not, you may be better off sticking with a regular super fund that manages these investments on your behalf.
+You need to be confident in your ability to create and manage your SMSF investment strategy.
+If not, you may be better off staying with a regular super fund that manages these investments on your behalf.

 SMSF regulation is constantly changing.

 You may understand all the regulations and policies concerning SMSFs, but laws are constantly being amended.
 Therefore, you run a risk of not keeping up to date with relevant legistlation and you risk being penalised.
 Because these regulations are constantly evolving, it can be easy to get caught out.

 A SMSF could end up costing you more.

 A SMSF could end up being more relatively expensive to manage compared to the fees you’d pay in a standard super fund.
 There are set-up fees, annual reporting and auditing fees as well as ongoing admin and investment management fees to consider.
 Additionally, if you decide to pay for professional investment advice and planning, you’ll be paying even more.

 Did you know ...

 - There are cheaper and more effective options than SMSF to manage your super.

 - SMSF is a great estate planning vehicle.